Product Guide

 Use the add-block divider

-Between every pair of blocks on the canvas, a small "+" divider button appears.
-Click it to open a modal that lists all available block types.
-Select the one you want, and it will be inserted at that exact position.
-This method is especially useful when you want precise placement without dragging.
+Between every pair of blocks on the canvas, a small "+" button appears.
+Click it to open a modal listing all block types.
+Select one and it's inserted at that exact position -- great for precise placement without dragging.

 Image